m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 }
 ```

-In fact, the `count_if` function in `<algorithm>` returns the number of elements in the range satisfying specific condition.
-Don't reinvent the wheel.
+The `count_if` function in <algorithm> returns the number of elements in the range satisfying a specific condition.
+There is no need to reinvent the wheel.

 ```cpp
 bool isFail(const Student &s) {